DevGianrep/Jarvis-AI/README.md

 ## Project Overview

-The Jarvis AI Helmet is a voice-interactive assistant powered by Google Gemini 2.5 Flash and local text-to-speech (TTS) using `pyttsx3`.
+The Jarvis AI Helmet is a voice-interactive assistant powered by Google Gemini 2.5 Flash and local text-to-speech (pyttsx3).
 Inspired by the calm and intelligent demeanor of Marvel's J.A.R.V.I.S., this assistant responds to questions in a professional tone and speaks its replies line by line.

 ---